-The Moody 33, a masthead sloop, was designed by Angus Primrose and built in the UK by Marine Projects Ltd.
+The Moody 33, a centre-cockpit sloop, was designed by Angus Primrose and built in the UK by Marine Projects Ltd. The 33S (note the 'S') is the aft-cockpit version.

 Underwater Profile: Fin & Skeg